 - ALWAYS remove your roast before it has reached your desired level of doneness.
 We suggest removing it from the oven at 120°F. Residual heat will continue to cook the beef.
 The larger the roast, the more residual heat.
 Let the roast rest for a minimum of 30 minutes, or until the internal temperature reaches 130-135°F, for a pink medium rare.

-This deep red wine is very fruit-forward on the palate, with flavors of vibrant red berries, cassis, blackberry and plum followed by a sweet oak finish.
+This Cabernet is fragrant, with lively flavors of passion fruit and gooseberry.
 It’s rich and inviting, and pairs beautifully with heavier meats—like our tender, flavorful standing rib roast.

 A DELICIOUS WAY TO SLICE AND SERVE